cronvel/rest-query/README.md

 * a POST request creating a new document (not POST request executing a method)
 * a PUT request creating a new document or overwriting a whole document
-* executed before the document is inserted, if it fails (i.e. trigger its callback with an error), the document creation is aborted
+* executed before the document is inserted, if it rejects the document creation is aborted

 The `context.incomingDocument` contains the document about to be created: it can be altered by the hook.